dive-into-machine-learning/dive-into-machine-learning/README.md

 Subscribe to **[Talking Machines](http://www.thetalkingmachines.com/)**, a podcast about machine learning.
 It's great.
 It's a low-effort, high-yield way to learn more.

+I suggest this listening order:

+* Start with the ["Starting Simple"](http://www.thetalkingmachines.com/blog/2015/4/23/starting-simple-and-machine-learning-in-meds) episode.
+It supports what we read from Domingos.
+Ryan Adams talks about starting simple, as discussed above.
+Adams also stresses the importance of feature engineering (vs. choice of algorithm).
+Feature engineering is an exercise of the "knowledge" Domingos writes about.
+* Then, start from the first episode :)

 ## Play to learn

 Pick **one** of these IPython Notebooks and play along.
 (Or maybe two.
 But move onto your main course afterward!)